afroisalreadyinu/practical-ansible-intro/readme.md

 droplet with your SSH key already included, which will save you one more step.

-### Ancient computer somewhere

-The only thing you need is an SSH key with which you can log in to the remote computer, and the IP address of the computer.
-In this case, the inventory file will look like the following:

-    server ansible_ssh_host=A.B.C.D ansible_ssh_user=username

-where `A.B.C.D` is the IP addres, and `username` is the remote username.

 ### Ping it

 Once you have your test server set up, run the following command to